ItsKezzer/ItsKezzer/README.md

 - C/C++ 🇨
 - Javascript/Typescript 🟨

+## Known software

+- Git
+- Kubernetes
+- Grafana (WIP)
+- Prometheus (WIP)

 ## About me

-I'm a 20 something years old lad studying at [Epitech](https://www.epitech.eu/en/) and currently in an apprenticeship at [Ateme](https://www.ateme.com/) learning Big Data and AI.
+I'm a 20 something years old lad studying at [Epitech](https://www.epitech.eu/en/) and currently in an apprenticeship at [Ateme](https://www.ateme.com/) learning Big Data, DevOps and bit of AI.
 If you want to know more about me, feel free to DM me on [LinkedIn](https://www.linkedin.com/in/kavan-t/)!

 <!--